openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

         namespace.
 - `scaleDown`: defines configuration for scaling up.
 This includes the following sub elements:
+  - `enabled`: decides if scaling down should be enabled or disabled.
+If this is set to true, but there are no triggers configured, the scale dow is still disabled.
   - `scaleDownDelay`: duration to wait after a scale down before another scaling operation can occur.
   - `selectPolicy`: `next` to select the next smaller instance size.